responsible-org/web-hugo/content/Organize-Your-Life.2.md

 ![](../images/post-img.jpg)

 Ask about our training classes and checklists to determine ownership criteria.
+Please add yourself to our mailing list if you need more information.